RogerBFPV/ZippyDecoder/doc/Software Setup.md

 The central software component of the ZippyDecoder system is its server, written in Python, which operates its functions and serves up web pages to browsers.
 In a standard setup, the server is run on a [Raspberry Pi](https://www.raspberrypi.org).
 (It is also possible to run ZippyDecoder on other types of hardware -- see the [Other Operating Systems](#otheros) section below.)

-Note: If ZippyDecoder is already installed, see the [Updating an existing installation](#update) section below.

 Once the server is setup and running, see the ZippyDecoder Race Timer [User Guide](User%20Guide.md) for further instructions and setup tips.

 ## Install ZippyDecoder on a Raspberry Pi